Fraud Blocker

 Snorkeling on the Galapagos Islands

-What to bring to your Galapagos Islands vacations
+What to Pack to Your Galapagos Islands Vacations

-• Motion sickness pills, you never know when you or your travel partners will be needing them.
+• Motion Sickness Pills: Always handy, as you never know when you or your travel companions may need them.

-• Padlock especially if you’re sharing a cabin on a cruise.
+• Padlock: A good idea, especially if you’re sharing a cabin on a cruise.

 Tourists posing with a sea